MERWAVE GUIDE

 An optimum protein-moisture balance is the key to incredible hair.

-A simple test you can do to determine if your hair needs more moisture or protein is by stretching a strand of your hair down towards the ground and seeing how far it extends before breaking.
+A simple test you can do to determine if your hair needs more moisture or protein is by stretching a strand of your hair downward and seeing how far it extends before breaking.

-Balanced hair = strand stretches a little then returns to original length without breaking
+Balanced Hair: If the strand stretches a little, then returns to its original length without breaking, your hair is balanced.

-Moisture deficient = strand stretches very little before breaking (feels dry, brittle and like straw)
+Moisture Deficient: If the strand stretches very little before breaking (feeling dry, brittle, and straw-like), your hair is moisture deficient.

-Note that your moisture/protein balance will change all the time, so it’s worth doing this test every month.
+Note: Your moisture/protein balance will change over time, so it’s a good idea to perform this test every month.

 A3 - I’ve used other products and heat tools before, will this cause issues?